SamAxe/collab_with_friends/W.md

 Another question, viewing the story as a container of items, is nesting containers allowed and does it make sense?
 For example, a story inside a story might be a section and the title would be a section heading then.

+Many protocols have a `.text` field that the user wrote and a `.rendered` field that caches whatever rendering happened, so that future rendering can use the cached values.
+(This might address some of the container in container concerns...)

 # The uniqueness of paragraph id's